anumsaeed0/SequenceAlignmentTool/README.md

     - View alignment results, including the phylogenetic tree and alignment quality metrics.
     - Save alignment results if needed.

-## Screenshots
-(Optional) Include screenshots of the application's interface, demonstrating its various features.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.